MarcinJuraszek/marcinjuraszek.com/_posts/2018-10-20-asp-net-core-configuration-when-running-as-service-fabric-service.md

 })
 ```

-It adds the `appsettings.json` file to the configuration chain, which we can confirm after restarting the service and checking the same `configuration` object in `Startup` class constructor:
+**It adds the `appsettings.json` file to the configuration chain**, which we can confirm after restarting the service and checking the same `configuration` object in `Startup` class constructor:

 ![Configuration details - after](../../images/service-fabric-asp-net-core-config/configuration-details-after.PNG)

-We have a new provider, which adds two more settings - exactly what's in the default `appsettings.json` file:
+**We have a new provider, which adds two more settings** - exactly what's in the default `appsettings.json` file:

 ```json
 {